MEOM/navigation/readme.md

 # MEOM navigation

-MEOM navigation component is work in progress.
-It gives head start for two types of
+MEOM navigation gives head start for two types of
 navigations:

 1. "Click" navigation where sub menus open only on click.
 1. "Hover" navigation where sub menus open on hover also.
-Note that we don't actually open sub menus on hover in the demo.
-That's because we don't have the logic to close sub menus with Esc-key if they are opened with mouse hover.
-That's up to you.

 It's designed for WordPress navigation markup but can be tweaked for different use cases.

 ## Demos
 - ["Click" Demo](https://meom.github.io/navigation/demo/).
 - ["Hover" Demo](https://meom.github.io/navigation/demo/hover.html).
+ - Note that we don't actually open sub menus on hover in the demo.
+That's because we don't have the logic to close sub menus with Esc-key if they are opened with mouse hover.
+That's up to you.
 - [Multiple navs Demo](https://meom.github.io/navigation/demo/multiple-navs-header.html).
 - [Header and Footer navs](https://meom.github.io/navigation/demo/multiple-navs.html).